 The Association President shall designate subcommittees and appoint members thereof to perform necessary duties not otherwise provided for in this article.
 The President may also appoint Emeriti Clerks to serve on a subcommittee and/or assist with a specific special project for a subcommittee.

-Subcommittee Chairs and Vice-Chairs will be solicited during recruitment of sub- committee membership and will be designated at the time of assignment by the President.
+Subcommittee Chairs and Vice-Chairs will be solicited during recruitment of subcommittee membership, or designated at the time of assignment by the President.
+It is the intent to have at least one representative from each region on each committee.

 Legislative Committee

-The Legislative Committee shall consist of five (5) regular members appointed by the President.
+The Legislative Committee shall consist of five (5) regular members, including one Chair.

 The Legislative Committee shall monitor, analyze, and make recommendations regarding legislative activity that affects Clerks of the Board and their functions.